New York City Police Department, New York

 Patrolman Mirell was posthumously awarded the New York City Police Department's Medal of Honor for his actions.

-Patrolman Mirell served with the New York City Police Department for three years and was assigned to the 34th Precinct.
-His wife and two children survived him.
+Patrolman Mirell was a United States Navy WWII veteran who served with the New York City Police Department for three years and was assigned to the 34th Precinct.
+He is survived by his wife and two children.

 Bio